 In 2013, the Office of the Secretary of Defense’s sole fax machine went down.
 At the time, fax was the only way to effectively send electronic Freedom of Information Act (FOIA) requests to the Pentagon.
 The broken fax machine was set to extend a backlog of over 1,000 requests still awaiting processing at the OSD.
 Many feared that with an impending government shutdown, it would take weeks to get the fax machine up and running again.

 The OSD was ultimately able to install a new fax machine within a couple of days, but the broken fax machine caused a significant frenzy.

 You’d think the Department of Defense would know how to defend itself against a fax machine fail.

 Ditch Your Fax Machine

 Don’t let yourself be the victim of a fax fail.
 Get rid of that old fax machine and fax online with eFax!
 You can send and receive faxes quickly and securely from your email.
 Add cover pages, use the electronic signature feature, or try faxing on-the-go with eFax’s mobile fax app for iOS and Android.
-Sign up for a free trial today!
+Sign up today!